 Some Surface Pro 3 owners have decided to give Windows 10 a go and try it out on their devices.
-However, in doing so, they have encountered a great deal of annoying problems, so we’ve decided to round them up, so you could know what you could be possible facing prior to making the upgrade.
+However, in doing so, they have encountered plenty of annoying problems, so we’ve decided to round them up, so you could know what you could be possible facing prior to making the upgrade.

-Problems you might encounter when installing Windows 10 on Surface Pro 3
+What problems can you encounter when installing Windows 10 on Surface Pro 3?

 One of the first problems seems to be related with the install process not getting until the end, according to one user: